yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 1.3 What Is Strength And Weakness Of React.js ?
 > - **Strength** :
 > - Ensures faster rendering with virtual DOM, which compares the components’ previous states and updates only the items in the Real DOM that were changed, instead of updating all of the components again.
-> - React.js ensures that codes are reusable when these two technologies HTML and JavaScript are combined.
 > - It follows the component based approach which helps in building reusable UI components.
 > - Uni-directional data flow make it becomes easier to debug errors and know where a problem occurs in an application at the moment in question.
 And even small changes made to the child structures will not affect their parents, that makes code stable.
 > - SEO friendly, React can run on the server, rendering and returning the virtual DOM to the browser as a regular webpage.